 The summit had its benchmark still intact, and a register safely stored in an all too familiar red can.

-We could see the north side of Lawson, which we recently summited and Gaskill which still beckoned.
-Working our way back to the car, laughing for our earlier misadventures with the crossing…
+We could see the north side of Lawson, which we recently summited, and Gaskill which still beckoned.
+Working our way back to the car, laughing at our earlier misadventures with the crossing…